-If any of the named executive officers was terminated by the Company without "cause" or terminated voluntarily for "good reason" (as defined in the applicable severance plan) on December 31, 2018, in addition to the benefits described above (including payments under outstanding awards with respect to the named executive officers who are retirement eligible and excepting disability benefits or life insurance payments and except as modified below), he would have been entitled to the following:
+If any of the named executive officers was terminated by the Company without "cause" or terminated voluntarily for "good reason" (as defined in the Company's Executive Severance Plan) on December 31, 2019, in addition to the applicable benefits described above, he would have been entitled to the following:

 • Cash Severance.
-Under the Executive Severance Plan, the named executive officers would receive a cash severance payment equal to two times the sum of his (i) base salary (Kirby-\$875,000, G. Hart-\$850,000, B. Hart-\$775,000, and Laderman-\$700,000) and (ii) AIP target bonus percentage (Kirby-125%, G. Hart-106%, B. Hart-106%, and Laderman-106% of base salary) multiplied by year-end base salary.
+Under the Executive Severance Plan, the named executive officers would receive a cash severance payment equal to two times the sum of his (i) base salary (Kirby-\$875,000, G. Hart-\$850,000, B. Hart-\$775,000, and Laderman-\$725,000) and (ii) AIP target bonus percentage (Kirby-125%, G. Hart-106%, B. Hart-106%, and Laderman-106% of base salary) multiplied by year-end base salary.

-The estimated severance payments included in the tables are calculated using the target opportunity percentages referenced above which were in effect as of December 31, 2018.
+The estimated severance payments included in the tables are calculated using the target opportunity percentages referenced above which were in effect as of December 31, 2019.
 However, in an actual separation event, if the officer was expected to be a named executive officer for the year of termination, then the Executive Severance Plan specifies that the payment calculation uses the target opportunity percentage that was applicable in the year prior to the separation event.
 To the extent permitted under Section 409A of the Code, the severance payment is made in one lump sum payment and, if the payment is subject to a six-month delay, interest will be paid on the delayed payment.

 - Relative Pre-tax Margin Performance Based RSUs.
 Upon an involuntary termination without cause or voluntary termination for good reason, Messrs.
 G. Hart and Laderman would receive payment for the pre-tax margin Performance Based RSUs based on their retirement eligibility described above.
 For Messrs.
-Munoz, Kirby and B. Hart, such awards would be forfeited. - Restricted Share and Time-vested RSUs.
-Outstanding restricted shares would be forfeited.
+Munoz, Kirby and B. Hart, such awards would be forfeited. - Time-vested RSUs.
 Messrs.
 G. Hart and Laderman would receive payment for a pro-rata portion of the time-vested RSUs scheduled to vest on the next vesting date as described above.
-As noted above, the signon award granted to Mr. Munoz in 2016 would vest in full upon involuntary termination without cause or voluntary termination for good reason.
 The remaining time-vested RSUs held by the named executive officers would be forfeited. - Stock Options.
-The outstanding unvested stock options would be forfeited. - Continuation Coverage Benefits.
+Unvested stock options would be forfeited, except as described below in situations involving a change in control. - Continuation Coverage Benefits.
 Mr. Laderman would receive continued coverage under the Company's health and welfare benefits plans and continued life insurance benefits as set forth above.
-The remaining named executive officers are eligible for continued coverage under the Company's welfare benefit plans for themselves and their eligible dependents and continued life insurance for 24 months following termination (until December 31, 2020) or, if earlier, until he receives similar benefits from a subsequent employer.
+Each of the other named executive officers is eligible for continued coverage under the Company's welfare benefit plans for themselves and their eligible dependents and continued life insurance for 24 months following termination (until December 31, 2021) or, if earlier, until he receives similar benefits from a subsequent employer.
 The continuation coverage benefits require the executives to pay for the benefits at rates equivalent to those paid by similarly situated employees who continue in service and are subject to any Medicare or other coordination of benefits provisions under the applicable welfare benefit plan.

-• Outplacement Services.
+Outplacement Services.
 Outplacement consulting services are provided for 12 months following termination.
 The estimated cost set forth in the tables below is based on our current contracted rates and officer position.